MARCH 28, 2019

 If all that sounds a little too small-town vibe for you then walk a few blocks over to the recently developed water front.
 You can walk right up to the Columbia and even on a boardwalk that leans out over the waters edge.
 Two new high-end restaurants even took advantage of this new location and set up shop with large windows so you can sip your whiskey by the fire and stare out over the graceful river.

 For me – I tend to dine at the quick stops requiring a lower social profile. $5 will get you a burrito from muchas gracias and I do love burritos.
 Besides, you’re burning the extra calories off in the 6 blocks back to the office.

 If you’re not in the mood for inexpensive mexican food you can choose anything else!
 Seriously though, we have all the food!
 A short walk can get you anything from Japanese, to Thai, to Pizza, or maybe a mighty bowl for a healthier choice.

 In the spring the Farmer’s market starts up and you will see me strutting across the street to get some fresh berries for the office.
 In fact, most of the community events that the city does are held downtown at Esther Short park.
 In the summer you will see movies playing there, markets and booths, hula dancing, concerts, and more.
 In the cold it’s a great place to take your dog to let them run and roll around a little- They weren’t meant to work all day at a desk.

-The best best best part though, is the coffee shop.
-We have coffee in the office and it’s good, but nothing beats a hot latte on a cold morning.
+We have coffee in the office and it’s good, but nothing beats a hot flavored latte on a cold morning.
 Directly across the street we have one of the best coffee houses in Vancouver – Coffee lab.
-If that place isn’t your favorite, don’t worry because there’s about 15 other places to choose from near here.
+If that place isn’t your favorite, don’t worry because there are about 15 other places to choose from near here.
 We have a bakery around the corner with fresh baked morning bagels too.
 The smell alone has pulled me in before.